vitorcpm/quadTreePngCompressor/README.md

 ## How It Works
 The QuadTree algorithm divides the image into four quadrants recursively.
 If a quadrant is uniform (or nearly uniform, based on a tolerance threshold), it is stored as a single color.
 Otherwise, the quadrant is further divided.
 This process continues until the entire image is compressed.

-## Customization
-You can adjust the compression tolerance to control the balance between compression ratio and image quality.
-A higher tolerance will result in better compression but may reduce image quality.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.